entur/react-component-toggle/README.md

-# react-lazy-features
+# react-component-toggle

 Make any React component feature-flaggable with full type safety and lazy loading.

-Lazy features allows development of new functionality with less risk and without affecting other installations.
 Features are controlled by feature flags.
-The feature component is designed to support code splitting, so that each feature will be compiled into separate chunks.
+The component toggle is designed to support code splitting, so that each feature will be compiled into separate chunks.
 React will then postpone the downloading of any given chunk until it decides it's time to render the component inside.

 This library consists of two components:

-- `FeatureGate` - a component that is only rendered when the feature flag is enabled.
+- `ComponentToggle` - a component that is only rendered when its toggle flag is enabled.
-- `FeatureFlagProvider` - a component that provides the feature flag context.
+- `ComponentToggleProvider` - a component that provides the toggle configuration context.

 ## How to develop a feature